mirunaish/floppa-new-tab/README.md

 ### To do List

 Add new todos and check off completed ones.
+You can edit todos by clicking the pencil icon.
+Make your changes and press enter to submit, or the escape key to cancel.

-They are stored in localStorage, so clearing cache or site data will delete them.
+Todos are stored in localStorage, so clearing cache or site data will delete them.

 ### Daily quote

 A random quote every day.
 Click on the refresh button to get a new quote.
 Click on the upload button to upload a JSON with custom quotes.

-Like Todos, these are stored in localStorage, so make sure to keep a backup.
+Like Todos, these are
+stored in localStorage, so make sure to keep a backup.

 ### Text notes